buddhist-uni/buddhist-uni.github.io/_content/monographs/mn_nyanamoli-bodhi.md

 The best translation in English of the most important collection of the Buddha's discourses, with a lengthy introduction, sutta summaries, and helpful endnotes summarizing important commentarial points, this book is a must have for any student of Buddhism.

-About a third of the suttas have been made available for free by the publisher and have been collected into [this open source booklet](/content/booklets/mn-selections_nyanamoli-bodhi) for your consideration, however the full book is preferred and well worth the investment.
+About a third of the suttas have been made available for free by the publisher under a Creative Commons License and have been collected into [this open source booklet](/content/booklets/mn-selections_nyanamoli-bodhi) for your consideration.
+Furthermore, the rest of the book can be read [on their website](https://wisdomexperience.org/ebook/the-middle-length-discourses-of-the-buddha/cover-page/) for free if you sign up for a (free) account.

-The original draft of the book by Bhikkhu Ñāṇamoli can now be found online as either [his handwritten notes](https://buddhadust.net/backmatter/indexes/idx_downloads.htm#nanamoli-mnmss) or as [an incomplete, typed manuscript](https://archive.org/details/a-treasury-of-the-buddhas-words_202305){:ga-event-value=1}.
+The original draft of the book by Bhikkhu Ñāṇamoli can be found online as either [his handwritten notes](https://buddhadust.net/backmatter/indexes/idx_downloads.htm#nanamoli-mnmss) or as [an incomplete, typed manuscript](https://archive.org/details/a-treasury-of-the-buddhas-words_202305){:ga-event-value=1}.